lit/lit/docs/_guide/01-getting-started.md

 ```js
 import {html, render} from 'lit-html';
 ```

+For simplicity, the examples in these docs use package names (also known as node-style module specifiers).

+See [Tools](tools) for information on build tools and dev servers you can use to convert node-style module specifiers to browser-style module specifiers.

 **Why JavaScript modules?** For more information on why lit-html is distributed using JavaScript modules, see [JavaScript Modules](concepts#javascript-modules).